zameerbharwani/Deep-Learning-for-Metasurface-Optimization/README.md

 # tf-Metasurface_Optimization
 Optimization of single-element metasurface parameters using tensorflow and ~5600 Lumerical simulations as training data.
 Simulations performed under normally incident light.
 The features that define metasurface are the 1) length 2) width 3) height 4) x-direction periodicity 5) y-direction periodicity.
 The output is the phase spectrum around and across the visible at increments of 5 nm (450 nm - 800 nm)

 For the powerpoint, there are animations so I recommend watching it in slide show mode.
+There are

 _**Scripts to follow soon**_